ULL-ESIT-PL/babel-learning/doc/parser/optional-chaining-in-the-parser.md

   }
 ```

-Stopping Condition: If none of the conditions for specific subscript types are met, the method sets the parsing state to stop, indicating that no further subscript parsing should occur for the current expression.
+**Stopping Condition**: If none of the conditions for specific subscript types are met, the method sets the parsing state to stop, indicating that no further subscript parsing should occur for the current expression.

 Throughout the parsing process, the method makes extensive use of the parser's `state` and utility methods to accurately construct the abstract syntax tree (AST) nodes representing the parsed expressions.
-This method is crucial for enabling the parsing of complex expression syntax in JavaScript, handling both standard features and more recent additions like optional chaining.